Virginia Tech

-Virginia Tech (VT), formally Virginia Polytechnic Institute and State University (VPI), is a public land-grant research university with its main campus in Blacksburg, Virginia.
-It also has educational facilities in six regions statewide, a research center in Punta Cana, Dominican Republic, and a study-abroad site in Riva San Vitale, Switzerland.
+The Virginia Polytechnic Institute and State University, commonly referred to as Virginia Tech (VT), is a public land-grant research university with its main campus in Blacksburg, Virginia, United States.
+It was founded as the Virginia Agricultural and Mechanical College in 1872.

+The university also has educational facilities in six regions statewide, a research center in Punta Cana, Dominican Republic, and a study-abroad site in Riva San Vitale, Switzerland.
 Through its Corps of Cadets ROTC program, Virginia Tech is a senior military college.

-Virginia Tech offers 280 undergraduate and graduate degree programs to some 34,400 students; as of 2015, it was the state's second-largest public university by enrollment.
-It is ranked among the top 50 universities in the United States for total research expenditures, top 25 in computer and information sciences, and top 10 in engineering, the latter two of which are the highest rankings in the state, and manages a $522 million research portfolio.
-It is classified among "R1: Doctoral Universities – Very high research activity".
+Virginia Tech offers 280 undergraduate and graduate degree programs to its over 38,000 students; as of 2016, it was the state's second-largest public university by enrollment.
+It is classified among "R1: Doctoral Universities – Very high research spending and doctorate production".

-VT has produced two Rhodes Scholars, four Marshall Scholars, 38 Goldwater Scholars, and 131 Fulbright Scholars.
-Among its alumni are eight Medal of Honor recipients, 97 flag officers, governors of two U.S. states, two astronauts, and one billionaire.
-Three Nobel laureates and one MacArthur Fellow have received a degree or served as faculty members at the university.
-As of 2015, VT had more than 240,000 living alumni worldwide.

-The university's athletic teams are known as the Virginia Tech Hokies and compete in Division I of the NCAA as members of the Atlantic Coast Conference.
+The university's athletic teams are the Virginia Tech Hokies and compete in Division I of the NCAA as members of the Atlantic Coast Conference.